khazaei/vision-hist/README.md

 ### Implementation and Results

-These are the hyperparameters used for training:
+These were the hyperparameters used for training:

 ```python
 LEARNING_RATE = 0.0001